hashgraph/hedera-hcs-token-example/README.md

 ## Acting as another user

-If you would like to pretend to be another user of the App Net, you will need to:
+If you would like to pretend to be another user (or node) of the App Net, you will need to:

 * Create a Hedera Account Id with sufficient funds to run HCS transactions
 * Update your `.env` file with the new account details